Last updated July 2026

 What You’ll Catch and When

-Snapper run year-round but are most reliable in spring and autumn — peak inshore arrival is late September to November as fish move in to spawn.
-Kahawai are a year-round target and aggressive at dawn and dusk on most spots.
-Trevally are best in summer, often schooling around the points.
-Kingfish are an outer-headland chance in summer — usually requiring live bait or large stickbaits cast from the headland rocks.
-Winter fishing is quieter but consistent for snapper if you target deeper drop-offs near the points.
+Snapper are present year-round but most reliable in spring and autumn, with peak inshore runs from late September to November as fish move in to spawn.
+Kahawai provide year-round action and are often aggressive at dawn and dusk.
+Trevally perform best in summer, frequently schooling around the points.
+Kingfish represent an outer-headland opportunity in summer, typically requiring live bait or large stickbaits.
+Winter fishing remains consistent for snapper when targeting deeper drop-offs near the points.

 Safety on the Rocks